Hometown, Illinois: Income and poverty

+Parks and recreation

+Hometown's city department of Parks and Recreation maintains community parks and other public recreation facilities, including Unity Park, Anderson Park, Patterson Park and baseball fields, and Hammond Hall, a community center and events venue.

 Government

 Hometown is located in the 1st district for the Cook County Board of Review, the 11th district on the Cook County Board of Commissioners, and the 3rd judicial subcircuit.
 The 2011 redistricting places Hometown in Illinois's 3rd congressional district, Illinois's 16th legislative district, and Illinois's 31st house district.
 Public education is provided by Oak Lawn-Hometown School District 123, Oak Lawn Community High School, and Moraine Valley Community College.
 The Hometown Fire Protection District, which is coterminous with the municipality, provides fire protection services.

 For the purposes of elections, Hometown is split into three precincts; Worth Township 47, Worth Township 53, and Worth Township 82.
 In the 2020 presidential election, Hometown cast 995 votes for Joe Biden and Kamala Harris (51.6%) and cast 908 votes (47.1%) for Donald Trump and Mike Pence.
 Twenty-four voters chose third-party candidates and thirteen voters pulled a ballot, but abstained from voting for any candidate for president.
 Voter turnout was 66.5%.